apple/turicreate/userguide/object_detection/introduction.md

 #### Data Acquisition

-The introductory example creates a model assuming the data already exists, but before we create our model, we require labelled data.
+The introductory example creates a model assuming the data already exists, but before we create our model, we require labeled data.
 This data should consist of images and *ground truth* annotations (correct class label and bounding box for each instance).
 The more data we have, the better our predictions will be.
 Ground truth data should look similar to prediction data, at least what you hope it will look like.
 Here is an example: